drubach/DeesDesigns/README.md

 * Thumbnail code for project images was taken from [W3 Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_thumbnail_image).

+* Code to implement project card filtering on my projects page was taken from [css-tricks.com](https://css-tricks.com/in-page-filtered-search-with-vanilla-javascript/).

 * Code for sending an email manually in Django was taken from this Stack Overflow post.

 * Documentation for implementing signing in with Google was provided by the Django Allauth docs.